jbrems/docs/project-setup.md

 # 🏗️ Project setup
+For an example project (without express server) see https://github.com/jbrems/logger.

 ## 📦 NPM package
 To setup your project as an NPM package and generate a `package.json` run `npm init` and